Migraine: Symptoms, Causes, and Management | SPARSH Hospital

 Causes of Migraine

-The exact migraine causes are not fully understood, but they are believed to involve genetic, neurological, and environmental factors.
+The exact migraine causes are not fully understood, but they are believed to result from a combination of neurological, lifestyle, and hormonal factors.
+Understanding the causes of migraine headaches helps identify triggers and manage symptoms effectively.

 Diagnosis and Tests

 Diagnosing migraines involves a detailed review of symptoms and medical history.
-A doctor may ask about the frequency, duration, and migraine headache symptoms.
+A doctor may ask about the frequency, duration, and severity of migraine headaches.

 Tests to rule out other conditions include: